1. Install the SDK and tools

 3. Deploy the MPK to your device

 4. You should see an app on your device called "Universe".
 Select it and launch using your controller.

-- Might take a few seconds for the app to load and launch - be patient
+- Might take a few seconds for the app to load and launch - be patient - a lot of content

 V1.10 - added single click solar system, all planets orbiting the Sun

 V1.20 - added accurate size scale comparison between solar system planets and the Sun